This privacy notice has been updated in line with the General Data Protection Regulation. You can manage your cookie settings here.

 This Notice tells you how the University of Leeds (University) will collect and use your personal data when you access this website.
 The University is a “controller” of this personal data for the purposes of the data protection legislation.

 Note that additional information will be provided where you are requested to enter personal information and this will vary between our various websites.
+[Information will be provided through the relevant privacy notice for that website].

 It is important that you read this Notice together with any other privacy notice we provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This Notice supplements the other notices and is not intended to override them.

-- 2. Changes to this notice
+2. Changes to this Notice

 We keep the information provided in this Notice under review.
 This Notice may be updated from time to time.
 If we make any substantial updates, we will draw these to your attention.